 If a detailed quote or visual report is required in writing (usually for insurance purposes etc) there is a charge levied for administration purposes, if there is any work resulting from the quote a discount will be applied.

 When work is arranged on a specific date and time a deposit is usually taken.
-A deposit, by its nature is a form of security, and is not refundable.
 A part refund, minus costs and time may be issued, more detail below.